yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 | Cube with a hole |  |  |  |  |  |
 | Hollow cube |  |  |  |  |  |

 # Homology

-## Triangulation of space
+## Triangulation of objects

 Triangulation is again no stranger for anyone who ever took part in IYPT, CUPT, or any PTs, and had some experience with COMSOL®.
 The following is a triangulation, or a "meshing" as in COMSOL®, of a spring, from [Nishant Nath](https://nishantnath.wordpress.com/2012/06/21/comsol-tutorials-meshing/)

 <img src="assets/COMSOL(R)mesh.png">

-It's also very commonly seen at 3D modeling (image from [freepik](https://www.freepik.com/blog/10-free-low-poly-animal-vector-images/)), see [here](https://poly.google.com/view/46bXrRt8pFF).
+It's also very commonly seen at 3D modeling (image from [freepik](https://www.freepik.com/blog/10-free-low-poly-animal-vector-images/)), see also [here](https://poly.google.com/view/46bXrRt8pFF).

 <img src="assets/lowPolyBear.png" width=30%>

-this
+It's self-evident that this technique is very useful as it converts a smooth object to a "discrete" one, while maintaining its most important traits.

+Similar techniques can be adopted to topology spaces.
+We can use "triangles" to mesh out any oddly shaped topological space, turning it into a "polyhedron".
+From this polyhedron, we can calculate the Euler characteristic of the space, telling us how many "holes" are in this topological space.

+## Simplexes

+## Simple complexes

 # De Rham Cohomology